 Send 1099-MISC’s at year-end

 - Once the end of the year comes along, it’s time to issue those 1099-MISC’s.
-Your accounting system should make this a piece of cake — in Xero, you simply: (1) identify your contractors, (2) identify where their payments were categorized, and (3) choose which form box to put them in (usually contractor payments go in “Box 7: Non-employee compensation”).
+Your accounting system should make this a piece of cake — in Xero, you simply: (1) identify your contractors, (2) identify where their payments were categorized, and (3) choose which form box to put them in (usually contractor payments go in “Box 7: Non-employee compensation”; see IRS instructions for more details).
 Check out Xero’s great 1099 help article if you need it.

 - From there you simply click a button to export to Track1099, hit approve to e-mail the forms to your contractors plus e-file them with the IRS, and you’re done!
 (N.B.: It’s $3.99 for the first three forms, $1.99 for the next 97, and goes down even further from there — definitely worth it if you’ve every tried this process the old way.
 Track1099 will even mail physical forms to your contractors for $1.49 if e-mail isn’t their cup of tea.)